Learn Yoga with the Downward Dog

 The Downward-Facing Dog, or Adho Mukha Svana, is a well-known resting yoga pose used to strengthen and realign the body during practice.
 It is a standing pose where you engage all of the parts of your body in an inverted 'V' shape.
 As well as strengthening the body, it stretches the muscles and improves posture.
 Downward Dog is a key part of the Sun Salutation sequence and can easily be added into your yoga practice.
 Keep reading for step-by-step instructions of how to do the pose.

 - 1Warm up with the help of our how to on warming up before practicing Yoga poses.Advertisement

-- 2Begin on all fours with your hands and knees touching the mat.Make sure that your hands are directly below your shoulders and that your knees are directly below your hips.
-Keep your hands and knees parallel to each other (this makes it easier to stabilize your body when you are in the pose), spread your fingers wide, and tuck your toes under.Advertisement
+- 2Make sure that your hands are directly below your shoulders and that your knees are directly below your hips.
+Keep your hands and knees parallel to each other (this makes it easier to stabilize your body when you are in the pose), spread your fingers wide, and tuck your toes under.Begin on all fours with your hands and knees touching the mat.Advertisement

 - 11You can stay in the pose for around 1-3 minutes, focusing on your breath and staying active through your hands and feet.